 As if sleep regressions, growth spurts, sleep associations, changing nap schedules, and feeding struggles aren’t enough – a parent has to deal with baby teething pain, too!

-No wonder, then, that over the last 10 years we have gotten so many questions about baby teething symptoms, and how to manage a teething baby that causes sleep disturbances in our Helpdesk!
+No wonder, then, that over the last 15+ years we have gotten SO many questions about baby teething symptoms, and how to manage a teething baby or toddler when it causes sleep disturbances!

-Not to worry, though – when baby teething starts, you don’t have to suffer through teething drama alone.
+Not to worry!
+When baby teething starts, you don’t have to suffer through teething drama alone.
 In this post, we’re looking at 3 tips to help manage your baby’s teething discomfort and sleep disturbances, as well as info on how you can offer comfort without undoing any sleep training progress you’ve made up to this point.

 Baby Teething Symptoms